Master Travel Agent Training in Illinois: Start Your Journey Here

 Travel Agent Proficiency (TAP) Certification

-The Travel Agent Proficiency (TAP) certification is an entry-level credential that provides a basic education in the travel industry.
+The Travel Agent Proficiency (TAP) certification is an entry-level credential that provides a primary education in the travel industry.
 Offered by The Travel Institute, the TAP exam tests the knowledge of individuals new to the travel industry.
-Passing the TAP exam signifies that you’ve achieved a foundational level of industry knowledge, which is recognized by many travel agencies.
+Passing the TAP exam signifies that you’ve achieved a foundational level of industry knowledge, which many travel agencies recognize.

-In Illinois, programs like the online travel agent training at Southern Illinois University prepare students for the TAP exam.
+In Illinois, programs like Southern Illinois University’s online travel agent training prepare students for the TAP exam.

 Certified Travel Associate (CTA) Certification Journey

-For those looking to take their education to the next level, the Certified Travel Associate (CTA) certification might be the perfect fit.
+The Certified Travel Associate (CTA) certification might be the perfect fit for those looking to take their education to the next level.
 To be eligible, you need a minimum of 1 year of industry experience selling travel or a passing score on the TAP exam.
-The CTA program offers a comprehensive curriculum, including modules on business ethics, customer service, marketing, and itinerary planning.
+The CTA program offers a comprehensive curriculum, including business ethics, customer service, marketing, and itinerary planning modules.

-To maintain your CTA certification, you’ll need to earn a minimum of ten Continuing Education Units (CEUs) annually.
+To maintain your CTA certification, you must earn a minimum of ten Continuing Education Units (CEUs) annually.

 Featured School